 But a more interesting question was how would they perform on cognitive tasks?
 We tested these mice for cognitive improvements in the Y-maze, object recognition, and Morris water maze.
-Progeny null for STEP function significantly better in all of these behavioral tests compared to 3xTg-AD mice, and perform comparably to WT mice (Zhang et al., 2010).
+Progeny null for STEP function significantly better in all of these behavioral tests compared to 3xTg-AD mice, and were indistinguishable from WT in their performance (Fig. 2; Zhang et al., 2010).

 - Zhang Y, Kurup P, Xu J, Carty N, Fernandez SM, Nygaard HB, Pittenger C, Greengard P, Strittmatter SM, Nairn AC, Lombroso PJ: Genetic reduction of striatal-enriched tyrosine phosphatase (STEP) reverses cognitive and cellular deficits in an Alzheimer's disease mouse model.
 Proc Natl Acad Sci U S A. 2010 Nov 2; 2010 Oct 18.
 PMID: 20956308

 - Kurup P, Zhang Y, Xu J, Venkitaramani DV, Haroutunian V, Greengard P, Nairn AC, Lombroso PJ: Abeta-mediated NMDA receptor endocytosis in Alzheimer's disease involves ubiquitination of the tyrosine phosphatase STEP61.
 J Neurosci.
 2010 Apr 28.
 PMID: 20427654